Diocese of Bismarck

-The Diocese of Bismarck (Dioecesis Bismarckiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western North Dakota in the United States.
+The Diocese of Bismarck (Dioecesis Bismarckiensis) is a diocese of the Catholic Church in western North Dakota in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.
 The bishop is David Kagan.
 The mother church of the diocese is Cathedral of the Holy Spirit.

 Territory

 The Diocese of Bismarck encompasses 24 North Dakota counties that cover 34,000 square miles.
 It has a total population over 280,836 people, with approximately 61,862 Catholic church members.

 History

 1800 to 1900

-The Dakotas area went through several Catholic jurisdictions before the creation of the Diocese of Bismarck:
+The first Catholic presence in present-day North Dakota was in 1818.
+Archbishop Joseph-Octave Plessis of the Archdiocese of Quebec sent a priest to visit Fort Pembina, a settlement of several French-Canadian families from the Red River Colony of present-day Manitoba.

+At that time, the Dakotas has been acquired by the United States from Spain in the Louisiana Purchase of 1803.
+However, the Catholic hierarchy in the United States did not assert authority over the area until later in the 19th century.
+The Bismarck area would then be under the following jurisdictions.